 Senator Dhingra moved that the Senate concur in the House amendment(s) to Second Substitute Senate Bill No. 6228.
+Senator Dhingra spoke in favor of the motion.

 The President declared the question before the Senate to be the motion by Senator Dhingra that the Senate concur in the House amendment(s) to Second Substitute Senate Bill No. 6228.